What Is CCTV & Why Is It Recommended

 The stormwater pipes on your property are also located underground, so like the sewer pipes, they are also susceptible to sagging, damage and tree root intrusion.
 The stormwater drain catches rain run-off from the roof, downpipes, and yard.
 This means that blocked stormwater drains are often caused by things like sticks, garden waste, leaves and stormwater pollution.
 A stormwater inspection using a plumbing camera can reveal issues with your stormwater pipes.

-So to save your home and garden from any unnecessary pipe and drain evacuations, next time you need a licensed plumber to inspect a potential blockage at your property – ask about a CCTV inspection.
+So to save your home and garden from any unnecessary pipe and drain evacuations, next time you need a licensed plumber to inspect a potential blockage at your property – ask about a CCTV Pipe Inspection.